Yonet/Angular-Interview-Questions/README.md

 #### Observables/RxJS Questions:

 * What is the difference between an observable and a promise?
+* What is the difference between an observable and a subject?
 * What are some of the angular apis that are using observables?
 * How would you cache an observable data?
 * How would you implement a multiple api calls that needs to happen in order using rxjs?